Irish language: Connacht

-In South Connemara, for example, there is a tendency to replace word-final //vʲ// with //bʲ//, in word such as sibh, libh and dóibh (pronounced respectively as "shiv", "liv" and "dófa" in the other areas).
+In South Connemara, for example, there is a tendency to replace word-final //vʲ// with //bʲ//, in word such as sibh, libh (pronounced respectively as "shiv", "liv" in the other areas).
 This placing of the B-sound is also present at the end of words ending in vowels, such as acu (/[ˈakəbˠ]/) and 'leo (/[lʲoːbˠ]/).
 There is also a tendency to omit //g// in agam, agat and againn, a characteristic also of other Connacht dialects.
 All these pronunciations are distinctively regional.

-The pronunciation prevalent in the Joyce Country (the area around Lough Corrib and Lough Mask) is quite similar to that of South Connemara, with a similar approach to the words agam, agat and againn and a similar approach to pronunciation of vowels and consonants but there are noticeable differences in vocabulary, with certain words such as doiligh (difficult) and foscailte being preferred to the more usual deacair and oscailte.
+The pronunciation prevalent in the Joyce Country (the area around Lough Corrib and Lough Mask) is quite similar to that of South Connemara, with a similar approach to the words agam, agat and againn and a similar approach to pronunciation of vowels and consonants.
+There are noticeable differences in vocabulary, with certain words such as doiligh (difficult) and foscailte being preferred to the more usual deacair and oscailte.
 Another interesting aspect of this sub-dialect is that almost all vowels at the end of words tend to be pronounced as /[iː]/: eile (other), cosa (feet) and déanta (done) tend to be pronounced as eilí, cosaí and déantaí respectively.